kashewnuts/slides/20180917pyconjp/PITCHME.md

 +++

 ## What PyCharm does not face
-- Creating a plugin (Need to write in Java)
+- Creating a plugin (Need to write in Java/Kotlin)
 - Instead of editor to edit single file.
 - How to open and close some project many times.